 The Company has assessed that the ECL on other financial assets at amortized cost is not material because majority of the transactions with respect to these financial assets were entered into by the Company only with reputable banks and counterparties with good credit standing and relatively low risk of defaults.
-Accordingly, no provision for ECL on other financial assets at amortized cost was recognized in 2019 and 2018.
+Accordingly, no provision for ECL on other financial assets at amortized cost was recognized for the nine months ended September 30, 2020 and 2019.